Battlefield Earth (film): Box office

+Critical response

-On Rotten Tomatoes, the film had a score of 3% based on 152 reviews with an average rating of 2.8/10.
-The critical consensus stated: "Ugly, campy, and poorly acted, Battlefield Earth is a stunningly misguided, aggressively bad sci-fi folly."
-On Metacritic, as of September 2020, the film had an average score of 9 out of 100, based on 33 critics, indicating "overwhelming dislike".
-Audiences polled by CinemaScore gave the film a grade of "D+" on an A+ to F scale.
+On Rotten Tomatoes, Battlefield Earth has an approval rating of 3% based on 152 reviews with an average rating of 2.7/10.
+The critical consensus reads: "Ugly, campy, and poorly acted, Battlefield Earth is a stunningly misguided, aggressively bad sci-fi folly."
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 The film was greeted with widespread derision in preview screenings.
 An audience of Los Angeles entertainment journalists, critics, and others greeted the film with guffaws and hoots at a screening in Century City while other viewers in Washington, D.C., and Baltimore responded with derisive laughter or simply walked out.
 At a post-launch publicity event, Travolta, on asking assembled journalists if they had enjoyed it, received no reply.
 He later asserted that other filmmakers had enjoyed the film: "When I felt better about everything was when George Lucas and Quentin Tarantino, and a lot of people that I felt knew what they were doing, saw it and thought it was a great piece of science fiction."
 Christian also spoke of an initially positive reception, mentioning an enthusiastic response from both the audience and Tarantino.

-Chicago Sun-Times film critic Roger Ebert gave the film the rating of half a star out of four, and compared his screening to: Leonard Maltin rated the film a "BOMB" in his book Leonard Maltin's Movie Guide, writing: "Clumsy plot, misplaced satire, unbelievable coincidences, and a leaden pace trample Travolta's weird but amusing performance."
+Leonard Maltin rated the film a "BOMB" in his book Leonard Maltin's Movie Guide, writing: "Clumsy plot, misplaced satire, unbelievable coincidences, and a leaden pace trample Travolta's weird but amusing performance."
 David Bleiler gave the film one star out of four in the TLA Video & DVD Guide, writing: "This is disjointed, tedious, and every bit as bad as its reputation."
 Jon Stewart mocked the film on his television program The Daily Show, describing it as "a cross between Star Wars and the smell of ass".